garden-io/garden/docs/features/remote-variables.md

 The Remote Variables feature allows you to store variables and secrets securely in [Garden Cloud](https://app.garden.io) and reference them in your Garden configuration.
 Remote variables and secrets can be scoped to environments and specific Garden users.

-Here's a quick motivational example before we dive into the details.
+Here's a quick example before we dive into the details.
 Below is a screenshot of secrets stored in Garden Cloud.
 Notice how the secrets are scoped to different environments and users 👇

 <figure>
   <picture>